josago97/Flamencode/README.md

 # Flamencode
-Flamencode is a very low-level joke programming language made with C# and it is based on the Brainfuck language.This language uses some of the typical expressions used in flamenco songs as the name of the operators.
+Flamencode is a very low-level joke programming language made with C# and it is based on the Brainfuck language.
+This language uses some of the typical expressions used in flamenco songs as the name of the operators.

 ## Syntax
 Comments start from the '#' character and end at the line break.